mohhddhassan/kafka-clickhouse-pipeline/README.md

 * Understand how real-time systems like **Kafka** and **ClickHouse** interact
 * Learn how to write and run a Kafka producer in Python
 * Explore OLAP-style storage with ClickHouse
-* Build something small but useful ✨
+* Build something simple yet useful ✨

 ---